-The control software can be found in the "software" directory.
+The PC software can be found in the "Software" directory.
 Execute setup.exe to install the software.
+There is also a portable version of the software in the "Portable Software" directory that does not require installation.

-Note: The .NET-Framework (at least version 2.0) must be installed prior to the software installation.
+Note: The .NET-Framework (at least version 4.0) must be installed prior to the software installation.